Nedeljko Vlahović

 Neđeljko Vlahović (Cyrillic: Недељко Влаховић; born 15 January 1984) is a Montenegrin football coach who is in charge of Rudar Pljevlja, and a former professional footballer who played as a midfielder, more recently for Kom.

 Club career

-Born in Montenegrin capital Podgorica, he played with FK Kom, FK Zora and FK Budućnost Podgorica before joining FK Rudar Pljevlja and playing with them as captain 7 consecutive seasons in the Montenegrin First League.
+Born in the Montenegrin capital Titograd (now Podgorica), he played with FK Kom, FK Zora and FK Budućnost Podgorica before joining FK Rudar Pljevlja and playing with them as captain 7 consecutive seasons in the Montenegrin First League.
 After making 5 appearances with Rudar in the 2016–17 Montenegrin First League, in the last day of the summer transfers window, he left Rudar and moved for first time abroad in his career, by joining Serbian SuperLiga side FK Radnik Surdulica.

 On 15 February 2019, Vlahović returned to Kom.

 International career

 Vlahović has made one appearance for the Montenegro national football team, an August 2007 friendly match against Slovenia in which he came on as a late substitute for Branko Bošković.